Elder abuse prevention in ethnic communities

 This ECCV has completed a three year project to increase awareness of elder abuse in ethnic communities (2012-2015).
 ECCV worked in partnership with ethnic and multicultural organisations and Senior Rights Victoria to deliver culturally appropriate messages about elder abuse, its prevention and pathways to support.

-The ECCV has received funding to extend the project to another six communities, two per year over the next three years.
-Eight communities, identified using demographic and other data were put forward and expressions of interest were called for from these communities.
-As a result, we will be working with the Croatian and Polish communities in the first year, and the Vietnamese and Indian communities in the second year.
-We will be working with the Jewish community over both years, focussing on the Polish Jewish community in the first year.
+The ECCV has received funding to extend the project to another six communities, the Croatian and Polish communities in 2015, and the Vietnamese and Indian communities in 2016.
+We will be working with the Jewish community in 2015-17.
 We hope to work with the Italian and Arabic-speaking communities in the final year of the project.
+Work will continue with the communities from the first stage of the project.

 If you are involved in these communities or are part of a community that is not listed and would like to be a part of the project, please contact please contact firstname.lastname@example.org